 Check your credit card issuer’s ombudsman policy.
 The Ombudsman of Banking Services and Investments represents many banks, and can act as referee for disputes of up to $350,000.
 The Canadian Bankers Association provides a contact list for the bank ombudsman’s offices for most Canadian banks.

 What happens if I refuse to pay a charge while my dispute is pending?

 Your credit card issuer may not be able to resolve your dispute right away.
 This means your bills and interest charges go on as usual.
 If you refuse to pay your credit card bill, you’ll be charged interest on the outstanding balance.

 How do I dispute a charge for a product or service that I have a problem with?

 First, contact the business and let them know about the problem.
 (See our guidance on if there is a problem with a purchase.)
 Most stores and e-commerce websites have a return policy.
 Many include a money-back guarantee if a product or service is of poor quality.
 Try to bring your dispute as quickly as possible to avoid missing any deadlines.

 If you aren’t able to solve the problem directly with the business, your credit card issuer may be able to help.
 Take a look at your cardholder agreement.
 Often, these agreements say that cardholders must pay charges on the card regardless of product or service quality.
 However, some credit card issuers offer a warranty for products or services purchased with the card.

-The Better Business Bureau (BBB) can help resolve disputes with member businesses.
-The BBB recommends first contacting the business directly yourself.
+The Better Business Bureau can help resolve disputes with member businesses.
+The Bureau recommends first contacting the business directly yourself.